openflighthpc/flight-control/README.md

   - Dynamic: (balance - total spend so far) / remaining cycles
 - Cycle limit: compute units assigned to the cycle, for fixed and rolling spend profiles.

 Budget policies have an `effective_at` date.
-When a project reaches its end date, the balance will become zero.

 #### Flight Hub Integration and Budgets

 Budget policies are used to determine how many compute units a project should have over its lifetime, but before a `Budget` can be created, the required amount of compute units must be withdrawn from the [Flight Hub](https://github.com/alces-flight/flight-hub) application.

-To integrate the two applications, a Department must be created in Flight Hub that represents the Control project (and only the project), and the two linked by using the Department's numerical ID to set the Control project's `flight_hub_id`.
+To integrate the two applications, a Department must be created in Flight Hub that represents the Control project (and only that project).
+The two must then be linked by using the Department's numerical ID to set the Control project's `flight_hub_id`.
 In Flight Hub, compute units must be transfered into the department before the project starts.

-At the start of the project, Control will calulate the project's required compute units and request that amount from Hub.
+At the start of the project, Control will calulate the project's required compute units (based on the Budget Policy) and request that amount from Hub.
 If successful, a new Budget object will be created.
 If this fails, no Budget will be created.
 Any attempts are saved in a `FundsTransferRequest` and their result, including any errors, sent as a slack message.

 For continuous projects compute units will be requested from Hub whenever new compute units are detected in the Hub Department (see Balances, below).

-For non continuous projects, at the start of each cycle, any unused compute units from the previous cycle will be sent back to Hub.
+For non continuous projects, at the start of each billing cycle, any unused compute units from the previous cycle will be sent back to Hub.
 Compute units will be requested from Hub for the current billing cycle.

 For all project types, any remaining compute units are sent back to Hub at the end of the project and a new Budget of 0 created.

-Checks for budget management actions can be run using the task `rake funds:check_and_update_funds:all` or `rake funds:check_and_update_funds:by_project[project_name`.
+Checks for budget management actions can be run using the task `rake funds:check_and_update_funds:all` or `rake funds:check_and_update_funds:by_project[project_name]`.
 This is scheduled to run for all active projects every day at midnight.

 If a user tries to access a project when it has pending budget management actions (e.g. at midnight at the start of a new billing cycle), they will be prevented from taking actions and shown a page asking them to try again in 5 minutes.